Image: Shutterstock

 4. Prevents anemia

-Rich in iron and other essential minerals, which help in the formation of red blood cells.
-Including these nuts in your diet sufficiently will help towards preventing anemia, especially during pregnancy when your body needs more than the usual amount of blood cells (6).
+According to the World Health Organization (WHO), 36.5% of pregnant women were affected globally by anemia in 2019.
+Pistachios are rich in iron and other essential minerals, which help form red blood cells, making them an excellent dietary addition to combat anemia (8).
+Hence, including these nuts in your diet will help prevent anemia, especially during pregnancy when your body needs more than the normal blood cells.

 5. Treats constipation